Flying High (1926 film)

 Flying High is a 1926 American silent action film directed by Charles Hutchison and starring William Fairbanks, Alice Calhoun and Frank Rice.
 The film is based on a magazine story by William Henry Cook, entitled "The Watchman in the Sky."

 Flying High was the fourth of eight William Fairbanks productions released through Lumas Film Corporation.
 Shooting began in December 1926.

+Plot

+This plot description appeared in Motion Picture News.
+A broke, ex-army aviator is offered money to deliver a stolen package by airplane.
+He learns of theft and is hired to run-down the thieves by the president of the Aero Company, who has a daughter with whom the aviator is in love.
+The aviator outwits the thieves and succeeds in arresting them, while also getting the girl.

+A contemporary Variety review notes that the plot features "a society woman who is a spy for the air thieves" and "her husband, who runs an aerial express company to mask his operations as the bandits' master mind."
+The review also reveals that there is a "capital thrill incident, with the hero making a parachute descent into the bandit's hiding place from his own plane," and capturing the bandits.